researchdata-sheffield/dataviz-hub/README.md

 To contribute, raise an issue on GitHub or make a pull request that adds or modifies files in the `pages` directory.
 You will probably want to install Nikola so that you can test your contribution before submitting it.

-If you are comfortable using the commandline and have a working installation of Python 3 and `pip`, here are some quick-start instructions:
+If you are comfortable using the command-line and have a working installation of Python 3 and `pip`, here are some quick-start instructions:

 1. Install [Pipenv][]: `pip install pipenv`
     - [Detailed installation instructions for Pipenv][Pipenv install]